somecallmehans/league_app/README.md

 ## Background

-Imagine if someone combined a 10-player game of basketball with HORSE, where trick shots earn more points than the normal 2 or 3 point shots you'd expect to see.
-You still win individual games by outscoring your opponents, but you win the league by accumulating the most points across all your games.

-That’s Commander League: a unique play environment for Magic: The Gathering’s Commander format.
+Commander League is a unique play environment for Magic: The Gathering's Commander format.

 Each month, players build new decks and compete to earn points based on a league-defined scoring system that rewards creative, strategic, and thematic play.
 The player with the highest point total at the end of the month is crowned the league champion.